Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Acceleration methods

 Particularly, if the angle between $\bdelta^{i}$ and $\bdelta^{i-1}$ is less than $\pi/3$, then the fixed-point residual must decrease.
 In the limiting case of colinear vectors, the new fixed-point residual must be less than half of the previous one. \end{itemize}

 Hence, the convergence of the Crossed-Secant iterates is generally non-monotone, and the non-verification of Condition~\eqref{eq:cond_finale} acts as an annealing criterion.
-It may temporarily overshoot or increase the distance between iterates, helping the sequence escape local stagnation and may guide it toward the fixed-point solution.
+This mechanism may temporarily cause overshoot or increase the distance between successive iterates, helping the sequence escape local stagnation or unfavorable search directions, and guiding it toward the fixed-point solution.
 While convergence is not guaranteed in general, these overshoots can improve the robustness of the iterations and help avoid stagnation near suboptimal iterates.

 \begin{remark} Applied to the unprojected Uzawa scheme, the Crossed-Secant method reduces to the well-known Barzilai-Borwein~(BB) method~\cite{Barzilai_Borwein_1988}, an iterative gradient approach for unconstrained optimization.\\ Indeed, Eq.~\eqref{eq:CS_relax} can be reformulated as